KhadijaMehmood05/second-brain-ai/README.md

 * `UploadBox.test.jsx`
 * `ChatBox.test.jsx`

+---

+## `App.jsx`

+Acts as the main application controller.

+It:

+1. Maintains uploaded document state.
+2. Saves documents to LocalStorage.
+3. Removes individual documents.
+4. Clears all documents.
+5. Combines extracted PDF content.
+6. Passes the combined document content to `ChatBox`.

+---

+# 🤖 AI Integration

+The AI functionality is the core feature of Second Brain AI.

+Instead of being a general-purpose chatbot, the AI is used specifically to help users understand and retrieve information from their own uploaded documents.

-### `App.jsx`
+### AI Workflow

-Manages uploaded documents and combines their extracted text before passing it to the AI chat component.

-## How the AI Works

-The AI is used to solve a real document-search problem rather than acting as a general chatbot.

-The workflow is:

 1. The user uploads one or more PDF documents.
-2. The application extracts text from each PDF.
+2. PDF.js extracts the text from each document.
-3. The extracted document information is stored in the application.
+3. The application stores the extracted document information.
-4. The document text is provided to the AI service together with the user's question.
+4. The extracted content is combined and provided to the AI service.
-5. The AI identifies relevant information from the uploaded documents.
+5. The user enters a question about the documents.
+6. The AI receives the document content together with the user's question.
-6. The AI generates an answer based on the available document content.
+7. The AI generates an answer based on the available document information.
-7. The answer is displayed to the user using Markdown formatting.
+8. The answer is displayed using Markdown formatting.

-This allows users to ask questions about their own documents instead of manually searching through potentially large PDF files.
+9. The question and answer can be saved in chat history.

+This makes the AI capability meaningful because it directly solves the problem of finding information inside lengthy documents.

+---

-## Error Handling
+# 🛡️ Error Handling & Resilience

 The application handles several common failure cases.

-### No question
+### Empty Question

 If the user submits an empty question, the request is ignored.

-### No documents
+### No Uploaded Documents

-If the user tries to ask a question before uploading documents, the application displays:
+If the user asks a question before uploading documents, the application displays an appropriate message:

-> Please upload documents first.
+> ⚠️ Please upload documents first.

-### PDF extraction failure
+### PDF Processing Failure

-If a PDF cannot be processed, the application catches the error and displays an error message instead of crashing.
+If a PDF cannot be processed or its text cannot be extracted, the application handles the error instead of allowing the application to crash.

-### AI request failure
+### AI Request Failure

-If the AI service fails to generate a response, the application displays an error message instead of leaving the user with a broken interface.
+If the AI service fails, the application catches the error and displays an error message instead of leaving the interface in a broken state.

+### Loading State

+While the AI is generating a response, the application displays a loading state so the user knows that the request is being processed.

+---

-## Testing
+# 🧪 Testing

-The project uses Vitest for automated testing.
+The project uses **Vitest** and **React Testing Library** for automated testing.

 Run the tests with: